View Cancer Clinical Trials

 - Estimate response rate.

-- Pathologically proven diagnosis of Stage IIIA (T1-T3) [AJCC Staging, 7th edition; see Appendix III] with a single primary lung parenchymal lesion and ipsilateral positive mediastinal nodes within 12 weeks of registration; Note: The primary tumor does not require tissue diagnosis; documentation of non-small cell carcinoma may originate from the mediastinal node biopsy or aspiration.
+- Pathologically proven diagnosis of Stage IIIA (T1-T3) [AJCC Staging, 7th edition; see Appendix II] with a single primary lung parenchymal lesion and ipsilateral positive mediastinal nodes within 12 weeks of registration; Note: The primary tumor does not require tissue diagnosis; documentation of non-small cell carcinoma may originate from the mediastinal node biopsy or aspiration.

 - Histologic proof of non-small cell histology (adenocarcinoma, adenosquamous, large cell carcinoma, squamous carcinoma, non-lobar and non-diffuse bronchoalveolar cell carcinoma or non-small cell lung cancer NOS) within 12 weeks of registration; note: mixed small cell and non-small cell histologies are not eligible for this study.